Marcel Ophuls: Hôtel Terminus

+1990s

+His next project was an interview film with two senior East German Communists, November Days (1992).

+In November 1995, the Cinematheque Ontario, in Toronto, held a major retrospective on Ophuls's works, including his newest film The Trouble We've Seen (1994), a ruminative look at how journalists cover war, especially during the Bosnian War.
+At the time of the retrospective, he complained that the film didn't have an "Anglo-Saxon" distributor and only had a rare few screenings in the United States and Canada.
+He was asked by The Globe and Mails film critic Rick Groen, why he continued to make films considering all the frustrations?
+Ophuls replied:

+The one reason to make documentaries is to try to create a context for the steady bombardment of images that plague us.
+Between real suffering and Hollywood schlock, people are losing the boundaries, and you get films like Oliver Stone's JFK.
+Take Bosnia, for example, where we seem incapable of reacting to the worst outrage since the Second World War.
+So the documentarians are the professional witnesses who must still get the message through the vaunted ratings and the bloated sensibilities.
+We're the resistance fighters standing up for something other than mass consumerism.
+And if the task seems hopeless, that's precisely why it's crucial.
+It's much harder to resist in 1940, when you think you're losing, than in 1944.
+Anybody can be a resistance fighter when the Allies have landed on the Normandy Beach.

+Later life and death

-Every year the IDFA (International Documentary Festival) in Amsterdam screens an acclaimed filmmaker's ten favorite films.
+Every year the International Documentary Film Festival Amsterdam (IDFA) screens an acclaimed filmmaker's ten favourite films.
 In 2007, Iranian filmmaker Maziar Bahari selected The Sorrow and the Pity for his top ten classics from the history of documentary.
 At the 65th Berlin International Film Festival in February 2015 Ophuls received the Berlinale Camera award for his life work.

 In 2014, Ophuls began crowd-sourcing funds for his new film Unpleasant Truths, about the continuing Israeli occupation of Palestinian territories, to be co-directed with Israeli filmmaker Eyal Sivan.
 In part, the film seeks to focus on possible links between the 2014 Israeli war on Gaza and the rise in anti-Semitism in Europe as well as whether "Islamophobia is the new anti-Semitism."
 It was originally intended as a collaboration with Jean-Luc Godard, who backed out early in the process; Godard makes an appearance as himself in the film.
 As of 2017, the film had not yet been completed due to unspecified financial and legal troubles, and may not be finished ever.

-Umlaut

-Marcel, like his father Max, prefers not to use the German umlaut in his name.
-Ophuls senior removed the umlaut when he took French citizenship, and Marcel has adopted the same spelling.
+Ophuls died in Lucq-de-Béarn, France on 24 May 2025, at the age of 97.